CaioCeretta/Cod3r-b/mentoria/specialist/Next.Js/urna-eletronica/comments.md

 ● Integrate our API with the use cases and the persistence

-  ○ Up until now, we have already created a schema, with a User table, and one thing we can do when we divide our app into multiple different modules, we can create one schema file for each module.
-So we can have an auth.prisma only for authentication tables, and other one called core.prisma for tables related to our core, such as candidates, voters and the election, and so on.
-Thefore, we can separate the business into smaller parts, including the main schema.
+  ○ Up until now, we have already created a schema, with a User table.
+One thing we can do when dividing our app into multiple modules is to create one schema file per module.
+For example, we can have an `auth.prisma` file only for authentication related tables, and other one called `core.prisma` for core tables related to our core entities such as candidates, voters and the election.
+This way, we separate the business domain into smaller parts, including the main schema.

-  ○ One interesting thing to think of, when thinking on the data modelling and the app modelling, is that is possible that in the modelling, we may not have the relation between two entities, but in the app model we have.
-It is not required that the model (database modelling, and ER) that it is an actual mirror of our OOP modelling.
-When we mirror, it end up being bad for the app, because sometimes we can take an existing project where the attribute names inside the objects is the exact same name of the db columns.
+  ○ An interesting point, when thinking about data modeling and app modeling, is that sometimes two entities may not have may not have direct relationship, but they do in the app model.
+It is not required that the database schema (ER model) be a mirror of our object-oriented model.
+In fact, for instance, in some projects the attribute names inside objects are copied directly from the database column names, the exact same name of the db column names, such as `nm_user`, `txt_description` or id_something.
+These naming conventions may have sense for database design, but they should not necessarily be carried over to te object-oriented domain.
+Database modeling and application modeling should be independent, since even the way relationships are expressed differs significantly.

-    ■ Meaning we can have attributes such as nm_user, just like we would have in the database, or txt_description, id_something.
-    Then there may have existed a pattern of how the db columns should be named and sometimes we want to mirror this into ur OO world, and many times it should not be done, it should be both independent modellings, because even the relationships are very different.
+  ○ In a database, there is essentially one mechanism of relationship: one-to-many.
+Every other type of relationship derives from it.
+For example:

+    ■ To simulate a one-to-one relationship, we creae a one-to-many and then add a `UNIQUE` constraint to the foreign key column.

+    ■ A many-to-many relationship is nothing more than two one-to-many relationships with an intermediate table linking them.
+Therefore, at the database level, the mechanism is always the same: a primary key from one table becomes a foreign key in another.

+  ○ In contrast, in object-oriented design we explicitly model different types of relationship including unidirectional and bidirectional associations.
+In ER modeling, however, all relationships are inherently unidirectional.
+That's why database modeling and application modeling should be treated different

+  ○ It is common for teams to start system design from the database, but this is often not the best approach.
+If we model based on the database first, our thinking becomes too data-oriented and constrained by the database technology.
+For example

+    ■ If it is a document-based database, we think in terms of documents.

-    ■ There is only one mechanism of relationship inside a database, all the rest is derived of the one to many relationship.
+    ■ If it is a relational ER database, we think in terms of relations.
+In both cases, the application becomes coupled to the database.
-      Every database is based on this relationship, because if we, for example, take a one to many relationship, we always will have a primary key, that "leaves" to other table and becomes a foreign key, and this is the only relationship we have inside a db.
-Now, what we do to simulate a one to one relation, we create a one to many relationship and add to the foreign key column a unique constraint.
-Therefore, the mechanism is the same, primary key go into other table as a foreign one.
-Lastly, the many to many relationship, is nothing more than two one to many relationships, where we have an intermediate table simulating these n to n relationship

-    ■ When we think in an OO way, there indeed exist each one of these relationships, and even unidirectional, or bidirectional relationships, where in the ER world, there will only exist unidirectional relationships.
-That's why the modelling is supposed to be different and the way of thinking too.
-Is common for many people to start a system by the database, but it end up not being a good alternative because our modelling start being oriented to what the database provides to us.

-    ■ If it is a database based in documents, we are going to think that way, if its an ER database, we think of that other way, and it ends up coupling the app and we start thinking very data oriented and not business oriented.
-Since the business have flows, processes, behaviors that modify an object state, and so on.
-Therefore, is import to have this separation and that's why ORM databases exist.
+  ○ Instead, we should think in a business-oriented way, focusing on flows, processes, and behaviors that modify the state of objects.
+That's why it is important to maintain separation between database modeling and application modeling—and this is also why ORMs exist.